 Is the premier Enterprise Support agency in Ireland.
 However, their services are primarily available only to clients.
 They are focused (rightly so) on assisting startup businesses and promoters with international growth potential – startups that EI invest in are referred to as HPSUs (High Potential Start Up).

 is provided by both Enterprise Ireland and the Enterprise Boards.
-It is also available via Small Business Advice.ie while the SCCUL mentors based in Galway is another great mentoring initiative for small business.
+It is also available via Small Business Advice.ie while Bizmentors based in Galway (expanding in 2017 to Mayo and Roscommon) is another great mentoring initiative for small business.